balancer/scaffold-balancer-v3/README.md

 ## 1. Create a Custom Pool 🌊

-Your journey begins with planning the custom computation logic for the pool
+Your journey begins with planning the custom computation logic for the pool, which defines how an AMM exchanges one asset for another.

-### 📖 1.1 Review the Docs
+### 📖 Review the Docs

 - [Create a custom AMM with a novel invariant](https://docs-v3.balancer.fi/build-a-custom-amm/build-an-amm/create-custom-amm-with-novel-invariant.html)

-### 🔑 1.2 Recall the Key Requirements
+### 🔑 Recall the Key Requirements

 - Must inherit from `IBasePool` and `BalancerPoolToken`
 - Must implement `onSwap`, `computeInvariant`, and `computeBalance`
 - Must implement `getMaximumSwapFeePercentage` and `getMinimumSwapFeePercentage`

-### 📝 1.3 Write a Custom Pool Contract
+### 📝 Write a Custom Pool Contract

 - To get started, edit the`ConstantSumPool.sol` contract directly or make a copy